coinspark/php-OP_RETURN/README.txt

   <data> is a hex string or raw string containing the data to be stored
   <testnet> should be 1 to use the bitcoin testnet, otherwise it can be omitted

-* Outputs an error if one occurred or if successful, the txids that were used to store the data and a short reference that can be used to retrieve the data in one piece using this library.
+* Outputs an error if one occurred or if successful, the txids that were used to store the data and a short reference that can be used to retrieve it using this library.

 * Wait a few seconds then check http://coinsecrets.org/ for your OP_RETURN transactions.